Peter Karmanos Jr.

 Peter Karmanos Jr. (born March 11, 1943) is an American businessman who was most recently the minority owner and alternate governor of the Carolina Hurricanes franchise until June 30, 2021.
 He served as their principal owner from 1994 (when the Hurricanes were the Hartford Whalers) to 2018.
 He also owned the Plymouth Whalers junior ice hockey club from its establishment in 1990 until 2015, and was the majority owner of the Florida Everblades from 1998 to 2019.

 Early life

-Karmanos Jr. was born in Detroit, the oldest of three children of a Greek immigrant family who owned a small restaurant in Detroit.
-Karmanos attended Henry Ford High School and graduated from Wayne State University in 1973.
+Karmanos Jr. was born in Detroit to Petros and Fotini Karamanos.
+The oldest of three children, his Greek immigrant family owned a small restaurant in Detroit.
+Karmanos attended Henry Ford High School and Cass Technical High School, graduating from Wayne State University in 1973.
 Soon after leaving college he founded software company Compuware with two partners, Thomas Thewes and Allen Cutting.
 Karmanos served as Compuware's CEO until June 20, 2011, when he became executive chairman.
 Karmanos retired from Compuware on March 31, 2013, but maintained a consultant role within the company.
 Compuware terminated his post-retirement consulting agreement, effective October 1, 2013.
 He has since opened a new computer firm, Mad Dog Technology.